 In an acrostic poem, the lines are organized by their first letter rather than end of line rhymes.
 The poet chooses a key word and starts each line with a letter from that word.
 There is no stressed syllables or unstressed syllables and it is not metrical.

 In a concrete poem, the lines are organized into a shape that represents the topic of the poem.
 For example, a poem about the ocean may be written in wavy lines to represent the tide, or a poem about a tree may have words branching out from a central trunk-like word.

-Many student writers pick free verse poetry because to them it seems like there is no wrong way to organize their poem lines.
+Many student writers pick free verse poetry because to them it seems like there is no wrong way to organize their poem lines, this is arguably the easiest form of poetry in the English language.
 The logic is that, if there are no rules, I can't get it wrong.
 This isn't the case.
 Even in free verse poetry there should be an apparent reason for the line organization.
 For example, a special word may get a line all its own for emphasis, or complete thoughts or words are broken up to show chaos.
 As with any poetic decision, you should have a compelling reason to start and end lines where you choose.

 Another popular form of poetry is blank verse, which is common for epic poems where the poems structure is iambic pentameter.

 Popular authors that you can look to for ideas include William Shakespeare, Robert Frost, and Emily Dickinson.